Alcohol & Illegal Drugs

 Title IX of the Educational Amendments of 1972 specifically prohibits discrimination on the basis of sex in education, programs and activities.
 Discrimination under Title IX includes sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
 Confidentiality will always be maintained insofar as it does not interfere with the College’s legal obligation to investigate allegations of misconduct when brought to the College’s attention, and the ability of the College to take corrective action consistent with rights of due process.

 It is also the policy of RVCC to prohibit any retaliation or reprisals against any person who reports discrimination or harassment.
-Any person who believes he or she has been subjected to retaliatory actions or reprisals because he or she reported harassment or discrimination should report those events as set forth below.
+Any person who believes they have been subjected to retaliatory actions or reprisals because they reported harassment or discrimination should report those events as set forth below.

 All inquiries and complaints should be addressed to Cheryl Wallace, Executive Director of Human Resources, Compliance and Security, (908) 526-1200, extension 8260.
 Personal counselors are available for assistance in the Advising and Counseling Office, College Center 163.